flyingpig86/Lancer-Lore-Repo/Lancer Lore/Mechs/HA/BARBAROSSA.md

 	*Some weapons require further stabilization for optimal use.
 With Armory-designed siege stabilizers installed, a mech becomes a stable firing platform for any weapon.*

 Autoloader Drone
+	*Autoloader drones are many-limbed machines that assist their team by loading ordnance, maintaining powerline hookups, and cycling magazine-fed weapons, in addition to many other physical tasks.*

 Flak Launcher